Love Live! Hasunosora Girls' High School Idol Club: Cerise Bouquet

-Ginko is a second-year student.
+Ginko is a third-year student.
 Her family does Japanese traditional dance and embroidery, while her grandmother was a member of Hasunosora's Performing Arts Club before it became the School Idol Club.
+She becomes the club president during the 106th school year.
 Sakurai recalled in 2024 that she studied the basics of Japanese dance to prepare for her role as Ginko.

 Dollchestra

-Styled in all caps as "DOLLCHESTRA" (a portmanteau of "doll" and "orchestra"), the unit focuses on more serious and emotional songs than its counterparts.
+Their name styled in all caps, Dollchestra (a portmanteau of "doll" and "orchestra") focuses on more serious and emotional songs than its counterparts.